 Aromatherapy and Essential Oils: The Aroma of Life!

 “Essential oils” isolated from plants have been used therapeutically for many centuries.
-Their medicinal use is recorded as early as 4500 BC, by Greeks, Romans, Egyptians and in the Bible.
+The distillation process of essential oils was invented in the late 900's AD by Avicenna an Arab doctor.
 During the deadly European plagues of the fourteenth to sixteenth centuries, glove- makers and other tradesmen used aromatic oils in their trades.
 They had very high survival rates from the plague compared to those who did not benefit from their incidental exposure to aromatherapy through their trades.

 Rediscovering Nature's Essential Oils